bio-tools/biohackathon2024/biohackrxiv/paper.md

 1. Articles associated with bio.tools entries in bio.tools, e.g. 10.1002/pmic.201200439 in https://bio.tools/comet
 2. Articles citing articles associated with entries in bio.tools, e.g. 10.1002/rcm.9937 cites 10.1002/pmic.201200439 associated with https://bio.tools/comet
 3. Articles mentioning tool in bio.tools, e.g. 10.1021/acs.jproteome.3c00902

+For example, there are currently four distinct tools named "comet" with varying capitalization: Comet [@PMID:23148064], coMET [@PMID:25928765], CoMet [@PMID:21622656] and COMET [@PMID:32034124].
+The first is a tool used in proteomics to match tandem mass spectra to peptides.
+The last three are used in genetics, metagenomics and epigenetics, respectivly.
+Since it cannot be assumed that capitalization is consistent, disambiguating homonyms such as these is a non-trivial task, but necessary for accurate mining of tool mentions and extracting information on the (co-)usage of software tools.

 ### Subsection level 3